zammad/zammad/BREAKING_CHANGES.md

 ⚠️ If you previously used a local `.ics` file path, host the file on an HTTP server and update the calendar's iCal feed URL accordingly.

-### Tags are now unique case-insensitively

-Zammad now enforces case-insensitive uniqueness for tags.
-On update, duplicate tags (e.g. `Support` and `support`) are automatically consolidated into a single normalized tag.
-All existing references to the removed duplicates are updated to point to the consolidated tag - no data is lost.

 ### Deprecated `es-ca` locale inactivated

 The deprecated `es-ca` locale (Catalan) is no longer offered for selection.